HughesyHugh/HughesyHugh.github.io/README.md

 # HughesyHugh.github.io

 This GitHub Pages site will be my personal site and a directory of my projects.
-Until I develop more blog/article-style functionality on the site, this readme will serve the purpose of outlining my development progress.
+Until I develop more blog/article-style functionality on the site, this readme will serve the purpose of outlining my key goals progress.

 Aims:
 1. Solidify my understanding of HTML and CSS.